Methodology used in the rankings

 University activity

-U-Ranking allows an independent analysis of the teaching activity and the research and innovation activity of the universities, recognizing the existence of different specialization profiles in the Spanish University System.
+U-Ranking allows an independent analysis of the teaching activity, the research and innovation activity of the university and the employment outcomes of their graduates, recognizing the existence of different specialization profiles in the Spanish University System.

 Areas of study